cartopher/automateSanGIS/README.md

           - the relative path where ZIP files are downloaded and extracted
 ````

-*__Note__: The time-stamped folder is created and named after the year and month (ex.
-2022_09) the main module is executed.
+*__Note__: The time-stamped folder is created and named after the year and month in which the main module is executed (ex.
+2022 09).
+If the main module is executed more than once a month, all downloaded files with the same name in both the 'YYYY_MM' and 'Current' folder directories will be overwritten.*

-For any reason the main module is executed twice in one month, all downloaded files with the same name in both the 'YYYY_MM' and 'Current' folders will be overwritten.*
+## Getting Set Up

-1. Download entire repository to your operating system.
-Save and extract the contents into a prefered directory.
+1. Download and extract the entire repository to your operating system in a prefered working directory.
 2. Using your IDE of choice, open the 'Python_Package' as a new project.
-3. Open the 'sangis_credentials.py' Python file and input your username and password used to login to the SanGIS/SANDAG GIS Data Warehouse website.
+3. Open the 'sangis_credentials.py' Python file and input your username and password used to log in to the SanGIS/SANDAG GIS Data Warehouse website.
-4. Open the 'sangis_download.py' file and view the script.
+4. Open the 'sangis_download.py' and use the following information below to help guide your understanding of the logic of the main module.

 #### Important Imports
-Notice the bottom import is called 'sangis_credentials', this is the name of the Python file that contains our login credentials for the SanGIS/SANDAG GIS Data Warehouse website.
+Notice the bottom import is called 'sangis_credentials'; this is the name of the Python file that contains our login credentials for the SanGIS/SANDAG GIS Data Warehouse website.
 ````
 import os
 import time